ziyin-dl/global-anchor-method/README.md

 # Global Anchor Method for Corpus Dissimilarity and Domain Transferrability

-This is the repo for the experiments and collected corpora in the paper `The Global Anchor Method for Quantifying Linguistic Shifts and Domain Adaptation'.
+This is the repo for the experiments and collected corpora in the paper `The Global Anchor Method for Quantifying Linguistic Shifts and Domain Adaptation', NeurIPS 2018.

 Paper: https://papers.nips.cc/paper/8152-the-global-anchor-method-for-quantifying-linguistic-shifts-and-domain-adaptation <br/>
 arXiv Category Corpora: https://gitlab.com/vinsachi/arxiv-category-corpora

-Bibtex:

 ```
 @inproceedings{yin2018lingshifts,